riskframe/ai-rmm/framework/map-1.4.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Map 1.4
-## Map 1.4: The business value or context of business use has been clearly defined or – in the case of assessing existing AI systems – re-evaluated.
+> The business value or context of business use has been clearly defined or – in the case of assessing existing AI systems – re-evaluated. [@playbook]

 ### Map 1.4.1.
 Clearly Define the Business Value of AI Systems.